anacweeks/anacweeks.github.io/_pages/inprogress.md

 "The Political Consequences of the Mental Load."
 Forthcoming, European Sociological Review.
 Winner, 2023 Women, Gender, and Politics Research Section Award for best paper presented at 2022 APSA annual meeting.
 [Link to paper](/assets/pdf/Weeks_ESR_2025_Accepted.pdf){:target="_blank"}

 "Take a Load Off?
-Not for Mothers: Gender, Cognitive Labor, and the Limits of Time and Money.”
+Not for Mothers: Gender, Cognitive Labor, and the Limits of Time and Money."
 Working paper (with Helen Kowalewska and Leah Ruppanner.)
 SSRN [preprint](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5240237).

-“The New Defenders of Gender Equality?
-The Representation of Women's Interests in Populist Radical Right Parties.”
+"The New Defenders of Gender Equality?
+The Representation of Women's Interests in Populist Radical Right Parties."
 Revise & resubmit (with Bonnie Meguid, Miki Kittilson, and Hilde Coffé).

 "Gender Quota Laws and Women in Cabinets."
 Working paper (with Tiffany Barnes and Giulia Venturini).
 SSRN [preprint](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5046577).